davazp/lector/packages/lector/doc/react-redux-integration.md

 much*.
 It is usually a best design not to have too much state / context in the first place.

-For further information about the concepts behind `async-reader`, please read the [tutorial](./tutorial.md).
+For further information about the concepts behind `lector`, please read the [tutorial](./tutorial.md).